snakeztc/NeuralDialog-LAED/README.md

 # Interepretable Dialog Generation via Discrete Sentence Representation Learning (DI-VAE/DI-VST)
-Codebase for [**Unsupervised Discrete Sentence Representation Learning for Interpretable Neural Dialog Generation**](https://arxiv.org/abs/1804.08069), published as a long paper in ACL 2018.
+Codebase for [Unsupervised Discrete Sentence Representation Learning for Interpretable Neural Dialog Generation](https://arxiv.org/abs/1804.08069), published as a long paper in ACL 2018.
 See the [paper](https://arxiv.org/abs/1804.08069) for more details.

 # Code
 Stay tuned.
 This repo will be ready before the conference.
 See you at ACL18.